 Despite the imprisonment of one of the most visible leaders of the Sinaloa Cartel Joaquín Guzmán Loera known as “El Chapo” along with in-fighting, turf wars, and other arrests, the cartel has maintained a stronghold in Mexico as one of the most dominant in the drug trafficking landscape.
 They have achieved this in part by relying on blood bonds, political connections, bribery, and relationships with local partners and associates such as Los Antrax, a large enforcer unit and hit squad for the Sinaloa Cartel.

-Advanced open-source intelligence (OSINT) capabilities can give analysts the actionable insights from open-source platforms needed to effectively address these challenges while identifying and monitoring transnational organized crime groups operating or communicating online.
+Advanced open-source intelligence (OSINT) capabilities can provide analysts with the actionable insights from open-source platforms needed to effectively address these challenges while identifying and monitoring transnational organized crime groups operating or communicating online.

 Fivecast ONYX is a threat intelligence framework that combines broad data collection across the Surface, Deep, and Dark Web with AI-enabled risk detectors to build a rich intelligence picture around transnational organized crime groups and individuals.